Part 4: Client-Side Forms and Component Patterns

 },

-Note: If on_error is not specified, errors are automatically stored in form.error() Signal and can be displayed using watch blocks (see error_display in the example above).
+Note: Errors are automatically stored in form.error() Signal and can be displayed using watch blocks (see error_display in the example above).

 For complete implementation, see examples/examples-tutorial-basis/src/client/components/polls.rs.